-Kelly Campbell, Ph.D, is an associate professor of psychology and human development at California State University, San Bernardino.
+Kelly Campbell, Ph.D, is a professor of psychology and human development at California State University, San Bernardino.
 Campbell's research focuses on couple relationships and friendships.

 Think about how you feel when someone can truly make you laugh.
 If you and your partner share humor and find one another interesting, you probably have mutual interest.
 "Humor goes a long way toward building connections," Campbell says.
 "This factor also leads to excitement about future interactions.
 When you are not in the person's presence, you are thinking about and looking forward to seeing them again."
 Building that desire of wanting to see and spend time with a person again is certainly a helpful base to forming a relationship.

 Reciprocal candor refers to when you can just talk to someone so easily about any topic.
 It means you have easy communication, a sense of trust, and feel understood in the relationship.
 "When this is present, people feel as though they can say anything to one another and not be judged," Campbell says.
 Especially looking toward the future of a relationship, this is an incredibly important trait.

-Personableness refers to demeanor.
-Chemistry can grow if both people are genuine, down to earth, caring, and kind.
-"Personableness, or the expression of warmth, kindness, consideration, and understanding, is shown to elicit interpersonal attraction for both genders across relationship types," explains Campbell in a study published in The Social Science Journal.
+Personableness refers to a person's demeanor.
+Chemistry can grow if both people are genuine, down-to-earth, caring, and kind.
+"Personableness—or the expression of warmth, kindness, consideration, and understanding—is shown to elicit interpersonal attraction for both genders across relationship types," explains Campbell in a study published in the Social Science Journal.

 When it comes to intimacy, it doesn't necessarily refer to physical attraction.
 Intimacy in romantic chemistry is a blend of reciprocal candor and personableness.
-"When intimacy is present, people feel like they can talk to one another about anything, that they can trust their partner, and that their partner is a sincere and down to earth person," Campbell says.
+"When intimacy is present, people feel like they can talk to one another about anything, that they can trust their partner, and that their partner is a sincere and down-to-earth person," Campbell says.
 It's an intimate, trusting connection you feel with nobody else.

 Core values speak to how you want to live your life.
-Examples of core values might include: Honesty, curiosity, empathy, transparency, and humor.
+Examples of core values include honesty, curiosity, empathy, transparency, and humor.
 Religious views and family structure (wanting kids vs. preferring to live child-free) are also considered core values.

 Campbell K, Holderness N, Riggs M. Friendship chemistry: An examination of underlying factors.
 Soc Sci J. 2015;52(2):239-247. doi:10.1016/j.soscij.2015.01.005